jordifierro/android-base/README.md

 implement the structures with some patterns and give sample code.
 Here are the specifications:

+#### App boilerplate
+The main goal of this application is to avoid writing app basic boilerplate code, so the following functionalities are already implemented:

+* User login
+* User register
+* User password recovery
+* Settings screen with logout, delete account and information links
+* Terms and conditions screen
+* Privacy policy screen
+* Session persistence
+* Navigation
+* RESTful client
+* App architecture skeleton
+* Multiple testing examples

+This can be used from now,
+and it also provides a structured way to add more code.

 #### Notes Example Code
-To provide the app sample code, it has been developed code to manage `notes` (like handwritten paper notes representation), composed by a `title` and a `content`.
+To provide more sample code, it has been developed code to manage `notes` (like handwritten paper notes representation), composed by a `title` and a `content`.
 Thus, the app has notes index, detail, create and edit screens.

-Its unique purpose is to be a guide of how to add new code, so you can delete it when it's useless.
+Its unique purpose is to be a sample code, so it will be deleted when you run `./bin/remove_notes` script.

 #### MVP Clean Architecture
 The code has been structured following the Clean Architecture approach